-Once a foreign investment application has been lodged, you will receive an application receipt.
+Once a foreign investment application has been submitted through the Foreign Investment Portal, the investor/agent will receive an email message and a communication through the portal confirming receipt of the application.
 For residential land foreign investment applications, which are lodged through Online Services for Foreign Investors on the Australian Taxation Office (ATO) website, you will receive an on-screen confirmation containing the fee details.

-For all other foreign investment applications, which are lodged through the FIRB Application Portal, you will receive an email advising that an initial fee estimate based on the information you have provided in the online application will be calculated within a few business days, at which time you will receive the details via email to make payment.
-This initial estimate may be subject to change as a result of the review process.
-Once the fee has been paid, you will receive a notification which will include details of the decision period.
+For all other foreign investment applications, which are lodged through the Foreign Investment Portal, you will receive a fee estimate that will be displayed in the Portal.
+Within a few business days, you will receive a message through the Portal advising of details to make payment.
+The fee may be subject to change as a result of the review process.
+Once the fee has been paid, you will receive a notification by email and through the Portal, confirming receipt of payment which will include details of the decision period.

-On-screen messages and emails will include your unique Payment Reference Number (PRN) and details about how to pay the fee.
+Portal messages will include your unique Payment Reference Number (PRN) and details about how to pay the fee.
 It is important to use the correct PRN when paying your fee.
 To ensure your payment is received, please provide your PRN exactly as it appears on the application confirmation page.
 Do not add spaces, names, hyphens or other text to the PRN.
 Missing or incorrect PRNs may cause a delay to the processing of your application.

-Payment options include Government EasyPay, BPay, Direct Credit and transfer from an overseas bank account.
+Payment options include Credit/Debit card, BPay, Direct Credit and transfer from an overseas bank account.
 Fees paid by cheque will not be accepted.
 When paying the fee, ensure monies are in Australian dollars and all applicable transaction fees are accounted for, as a shortfall will delay application processing.